jherforth/servergate/README.md

 - **Automatic Gate Generation**: Worldgates spawn throughout the world with various architectural styles
 - **Server Network**: Connect multiple Luanti/Minetest servers through a shared database
-- **Cross-Server Transfers**: Players can transfer between servers by using linked servergates
+- **Interactive Linking**: No commands needed - crouch-punch or right-click beacons to link gates between servers
+- **One-Click Travel**: Click the GO button to instantly transfer to linked servers
+- **Automatic Registration**: Gates automatically register in the database when generated
 - **Visual Transfer Screen**: Fullscreen portal animation when transferring servers
 - **Transfer Logging**: All transfers are logged for debugging and analytics
 - **Configurable Spawning**: Control where and how gates generate in your world